Whole Exome Sequencing

 - This test is not designed to detect complex inversions, gene conversions, or balanced translocations.

-- This test is not designed to detect variants in regulatory or noncoding (intronic variants located deeper than 20 nucleotides from the exon-intron boundary) regions, however, we are specifically targeting >1500 noncoding disease-causing variants listed in ClinVar and HGMD.
+- This test is not designed to detect variants in regulatory or noncoding (intronic variants located deeper than 20 nucleotides from the exon-intron boundary) regions, however, we are specifically targeting almost 2000 noncoding disease-causing variants listed in ClinVar and HGMD.

 - This test may not reliably detect low-level mosaicism or stretches of mononucleotide repeats.